 Ruby Sass

 Ruby Sass was the original implementation of Sass, but it reached its end of life as of 26 March 2019.
-It’s no longer supported, and Ruby Sass users should migrate to another implementation.
+It’s no longer supported, and any legacy projects still using Ruby Sass should migrate to Dart Sass.

 When Natalie and Hampton first created Sass in 2006, Ruby was the language at the cutting edge of web development, the basis of their already-successful Haml templating language, and the language they used most in their day-to-day work.
 Writing Sass in Ruby made it readily available to their existing users and the whole booming Ruby ecosystem.